Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

 Nutritional Medicine Support

-Evidence-based nutritional strategies to provide essential substrates for collagen synthesis and create optimal systemic conditions for tendon healing.
+Evidence‑based nutritional strategies provide essential substrates for collagen synthesis and create systemic conditions that may support MSC paracrine signaling and tendon matrix maintenance.

 - Collagen synthesis support (Vitamin C, Copper, Zinc)